near/docs/docs/roles/developer/contracts/assemblyscript.md

 #### Imports

-All contracts and models must explicitly import features of the NEAR runtime they intend to use.
+All contracts and models must explicitly import features of the NEAR they intend to use.
 Not all of these features are used all of the time of course.

 ```ts
 import {